Skip to main content

 For roles other than Administrator, you can control access at a more granular level:

-Groups organize your clients into segments, by territory, by vCIO, by account manager, or however makes sense for your MSP.
-When you assign a user to a group, they only see the companies in that group.
-You can manage groups at Settings > General > Groups.
-It's fine to start with just one group and add more as your team grows.
+• Groups organize your clients into segments, by territory, by vCIO, by account manager, or however makes sense for your MSP.
+You can manage Groups at Settings > General > Groups.
+It's fine to start with just one Group and add more as your team grows.

 Assigning a vCIO to a company